Objective B4: Improve the Health of the Detroit River Watershed and Great Lakes Waters

 What is the City of Windsor doing with its various partners to help remediate the Detroit River?

-The government partnerships with the Detroit River Canadian Cleanup include the City of Windsor, the Towns of LaSalle and Amherstburg, the Ontario Ministry of the Environment and Climate Change (MOECC), Environment and Climate Change Canada, and the Ministry of Natural Resources.
+The government partnerships with the Detroit River Canadian Cleanup include the City of Windsor, the Towns of LaSalle and Amherstburg, the Ontario Ministry of the Environment, Conservation and Parks (MECP), Environment and Climate Change Canada, and the Ministry of Natural Resources.

 - The Lou Romano Water Reclamation Plant went through a $110-million expansion that added secondary treatment using cutting-edge technology such as Biological Activated Filter (BAF) process and Ultraviolet Disinfection.

 - The City of Windsor has invested in an underground retention treatment basin (RTB), completed in 2012, which captures flows from interceptor chambers east of Caron Avenue to reduce combined sewer overflow discharges to the Detroit River during wet weather events.
 The RTB also provides primary treatment during intense storm events.